kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/doc/linking/">Linking</a>
 * <a href="https://broadcast.plainviewplugins.com/doc/post-actions/">Post actions and the bulk action dropdown</a>
 * <a href="https://broadcast.plainviewplugins.com/doc/taxonomy-handling/">Taxonomy handling</a>

+Here are instructions for <a href="https://broadcast.plainviewplugins.com/merging-single-wordpress-installs-into-a-wordpress-network/">merging existing single installs into a Wordpress network</a>.

 For developers: the code should be well-commented and easily legible for the most part.
 Extra developer documentation covers: